-To determine if a specific sensor needs recalibration, the Clear Sky Calculator (www.clearskycalculator.com) website and/or smartphone app can be used to indicate PPFD incident on a horizontal surface at any time of day at any location in the world.
-It is most accurate when used near solar noon in spring and summer months, where accuracy over multiple clear and unpolluted days is estimated to be ± 4 % in all climates and locations around the world.
+To determine if your sensor needs recalibration, the Clear Sky Calculator ( $\underline{www.clearskycalculator.com}$ ) website and/or smartphone app can be used to indicate the total shortwave radiation incident on a horizontal surface at any time of day at any location in the world.
+It is most accurate when used near solar noon in spring and summer months, where accuracy over multiple clear and unpolluted days is estimated to be $\pm 4\%$ in all climates and locations around the world.
 For best accuracy, the sky must be completely clear, as reflected radiation from clouds causes incoming radiation to increase above the value predicted by the clear sky calculator.
-Measured PPFD can exceed PPFD predicted by the Clear Sky Calculator due to reflection from thin, high clouds and edges of clouds, which enhances incident PPFD.
+Measured values of total shortwave radiation can exceed values predicted by the Clear Sky Calculator due to reflection from thin, high clouds and edges of clouds, which enhances incoming shortwave radiation.
 The influence of high clouds typically shows up as spikes above clear sky values, not a constant offset greater than clear sky values.

-To determine recalibration need, input site conditions into the calculator and compare PPFD measurements to calculated PPFD for a clear sky.
-If sensor PPFD measurements over multiple days near solar noon are consistently different than calculated PPFD (by more than 6 %), the sensor should be cleaned and re-leveled.
+To determine recalibration need, input site conditions into the calculator and compare total shortwave radiation measurements to calculated values for a clear sky.
+If sensor shortwave radiation measurements over multiple days near solar noon are consistently different than calculated values (by more than 6 %), the sensor should be cleaned and re-leveled.
 If measurements are still different after a second test, email calibration@apogeeinstruments.com to discuss test results and possible return of sensor(s).